Blog Post

 As a general rule, encourage backlinks from websites on a similar plane as your site.

-It’s not worth having a link from a website with a low domain authority score.
+It’s not worth linking to a website with a low domain authority score.
 It can have a negative effect.

 Usually, analysis software will unearth the websites with a high SPAM score.

-Link building is pretty hard – backlinks are something to have in mind as a final goal.
+Link building is pretty hard – backlinks are best treated as a final goal.
 People only link to websites they trust.

 Work on your website first to make it unique and worthy.
 Use video to allow an audience to get to know you and your personality.